Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Multi-perspective feedback-attention coupling learning

-For the raw perspective, we consider the factor that it is a growth process from the raw to the evolving state.
-After the model has grown over a period of time, the model will be more profound insights into the previous events.
-This insight is reflected not only in the feedback coefficients but also in the evolution information of the neighbors, which the model uses to obtain more useful information for future events from the raw interaction.
-In addition, During the learning process of node representation, historical interactions that contribute to the current event should not be too much disturbed by other unrelated matters.
-First, we compute feedback coefficients with growth properties, and then use the feedback coefficients to aggregate the raw interaction information.
-Given the embedding information $z_i(t^-)$ and $z_j(t^-)$ of nodes $v_i$ and $v_j$ just before time $t$, we compute the feedback coefficients from the time $t_j$ when $v_i$ and $v_j$ interacted to the present time $t$.
+The original perspective considers the essence of node interactions.
+To obtain the fusion of the original states of the node's historical interaction events, we first compute a feedback attention coefficient with growth characteristics.
+This coefficient can be viewed as the model's growth process from the original state to the current state.
+After a period of model growth, the model gains deeper insights into previous events.
+Specifically, given a historical interaction of node $v_i$ at time $t_j$ represented by $\left(v_i,v_j,e_{i,j}\left(t_j\right)\right)$, we compute the feedback attention coefficient from time $t_j$ to the current time $t$,

-where ${g_{i,j}}({t_j\to t})$ is used to learn the growth properties from time $t_j$ to $t$.
-Here we use only simple linear mappings, which can be computed by:
+here, $g_{i,j}(t_j\rightarrow t)$ is utilized to learn the growth characteristics from time $t_j$ to $t$.
+A single layer of non-linear mapping is employed, computed as follows,

-Here, $||$ is the concatenation operator, and act(.) is the active function.
-We stipulate that the feedback coefficient must be positive.
-Therefore, the external function must satisfy that its values are all greater than or equal to zero.
-For simplicity, we so we choose sigmoid as the external function.
+where $w_1$ is a trainable parameter, $||$ is the concatenation operator, and $relu()$ is the activation function.
+Since the feedback coefficients must be between 0 and 1, the external function $\psi$ must satisfy that all of its values are greater than or equal to zero.
+Therefore, the sigmoid function is chosen as the external function, i.e,

-The final feedback coefficients can be obtained as follows:
+where $w_2$ is a trainable parameter.
+The final feedback coefficient can be obtained as follows,

-These coefficients are then utilized to aggregate the raw neighborhood information for target node \textit{i}.

-where ${C_j}({t_j}) = [{r_j}({t_j})||\Phi (t - {t_j})]$, and $W_{trans}$ is the linear transformation parameter; two linear transformations are used here.
-We have now finished presenting information capture from both perspectives, and the following section describes the interrelated learning of these two perspectives.